fsleyes/dbiR/README.md

 An R package for measuring behavioral asymmetry in text message conversations.

-The central idea is that a lot of what you'd want to know about a relationship is visible in the metadata rather than the content.
-Who texts first.
-Who waits longer to reply.
-Whose message goes unanswered.
-You don't need to read the messages to see the shape of it.
+Have you ever felt like you wanted to quantify exactly how uninterested someone is in you as a potential romantic partner?
+Well now you can!

-`dbiR` reads iMessage exports, computes five of these asymmetry measures per conversation, and combines them into one score — the Down Bad Index.
+`dbiR` reads iMessage exports, computes five measures of behavioral asymmetry (eg. who initiates conversations more often), and combines them into one score — the Down Bad Index.
 A high score means you're the one doing the reaching.

 ## Installing